Freezing Breast Milk: What’s Safe, What’s a Myth, and How to Do It Right

 Common Myths About Freezing Breast Milk

-One common myth is that freezing destroys all nutrients in breast milk.
-In reality, freezing preserves most of the beneficial properties.
+One common myth is that freezing destroys all nutrients.
+In reality, freezing preserves most of breast milk’s beneficial properties.

 Freezing breast milk preserves most of its beneficial properties, contrary to the myth that it destroys nutrients.

-Another misconception is that breast milk must be used within a few days after freezing; in fact, properly frozen milk can last for several months.
+Another myth is that breast milk must be used within a few days after freezing.
+In fact, properly frozen milk can last for several months.

 Proper Storage Guidelines for Breast Milk